 5 Apr 2023 | 4 min read

-Peer-to-peer car sharing services typically operate through an online platform/mobile app that connects car owners with renters.
+Peer to peer car sharing services typically operate through an online platform/mobile app that connects car owners with renters.

 It’s all about vehicle connectivity, which makes owned cars, originally often used at less than 10% of their potential, real business clusters for an individual.

-The P2P concept as a new mobility trend is growing fast, especially as a result of the effects of the pandemic in which the priority for travel has veered towards more immediate processes to avoid contact.
+The P2P car sharing concept as a new mobility trend is growing fast, especially as a result of the effects of the pandemic in which the priority for travel has veered towards more immediate processes to avoid contact.

 With the advent of keyless technology and remote car access, it is possible for a host to build a parallel business without needing a physical presence near the vehicle.
 Keyless technology is the way to go in this sense.

 This means that the host can rent out their cars to people who need it even when they are not physically present at the location.
 This allows for greater flexibility and convenience, as hosts can rent out their car from anywhere, at any time.
 Additionally, this type of business model can lead to reduced overhead costs and increased scalability since the host does not need to maintain a physical storefront or rental location.
-Overall, the keyless technology of private vehicles has opened up new opportunities for hosts in the peer-to-peer car sharing industry, allowing them to build a more flexible and scalable business model.
+Overall, the keyless technology of private vehicles has opened up new opportunities for hosts in the peer to peer car sharing industry, allowing them to build a more flexible and scalable business model.

-Control is an important factor when it comes to peer-to-peer car sharing platforms.
+Control is an important factor when it comes to peer to peer car sharing platforms.
 Since hosts are essentially renting out their personal vehicles to strangers, it’s common to have concerns about safety and security, especially when it comes to a keyless way of renting.

-However, many peer-to-peer car sharing platforms have implemented safety measures to help alleviate these concerns.
+However, many peer to peer car sharing platforms have implemented safety measures to help alleviate these concerns.
 For example, they conduct background checks on guests, require them to provide a valid driver’s license and offer insurance coverage for the rental period.
 Additionally, the keyless technology unlocked all the control features that only connected cars can give to a host.
 An added layer of security since the host can control and monitor the vehicle’s location in real-time while also having a 360 degrees overview of the vehicle status.

 Overall, while there may be initial concerns about the safety of renting out personal vehicles, P2P car sharing platforms and technological solutions have created the perfect balance to surf the wave in the most controlled and smooth way.

-By renting out private connected vehicles, a host can generate additional income and potentially offset the costs of owning multiple cars.
+By renting out private connected cars, a host can generate additional income and potentially offset the costs of owning multiple cars.
 Additionally, owning multiple cars could make it easier to rent out one or more vehicles while still having a car available for personal use.

 From small city cars to larger SUVs and even luxury vehicles, there is a wide range of options for both personal use and rental, here technology serves as a trump card to have an eye on all the cars’ status and maintenance.
 This can make it easier for vehicle owners to justify owning multiple cars, as hosts can use them for different purposes and still generate income by renting them out when they’re not needed.